-- 3. Ask participants to spread out and act out the role plays.
-After completing the role play, ask them to swap roles so they both get to practice asking and answering the questions. - 4.
+- 1. Explain to participants that in this activity, they will practice responding to the questions and concerns of their peers through a role-play. - 2.
+Ask participants to break into pairs, and direct them to the Oral PrEP: Answering Your Questions Ambassador tool. - 3.
+Ask participants to spread out and act out the role-plays.
+After completing the role-play, ask them to swap roles so they both get to practice asking and answering the questions. - 4.
 After everyone has finished, ask them to put away their toolkit. - 5.
 Ask the group to form a circle. - 6.
-Ask for a volunteer to play the role of an HIV Prevention Ambassador and to stand in the middle of the circle. - Ask for another volunteer to play the role of an AGYW, come into the circle, and ask the HIV Prevention Ambassador a question about oral PrEP. - 8.
-The person playing the role of the AGYW will then become the Ambassador.
+Ask for a volunteer to play the role of an HIV Prevention Ambassador and to stand in the middle of the circle. - 7.
+Ask for another volunteer to play the role of a peer, come into the circle, and ask the HIV Prevention Ambassador a question about oral PrEP. - 8.
+The person playing the role of the peer will then become the Ambassador.
 Ask another volunteer to step into the circle and ask them a question. - 9.
 Repeat this process until the key questions have been answered. - 10.
 Once the activity has come to an end, bring participants into a circle for reflection.